nunofachada/perfandpubtools/README.md

 % Set the color of the '1e5' bars to white set(ch(8), 'FaceColor', 'w')

+% This is required in Octave for updating the legend legend(gca);

 % Change the default labels
 ylabel('Average speedup over Selection sort')